29 Best Baby Travel Accessories in 2025 (from Real Parents!)

 Yes, you read that right: three of my friends have recommended bringing painter’s tape for traveling with a baby for various reasons.
 My friend Bona (who was featured in my list of family-friendly places to travel) says to use painter’s tape for anything you can think of: “Label stuff, cover up any lights from any source, tape up trash bags as ad hoc blackout curtains, and more!”

-Painter’s tape can be used on a flight for a baby to play with.
+Painter’s tape can be used on a flight for a baby to play with, AND it can be used for how to baby-proof your hotel room in this guide.

 Travel potty seat